The following narrative is written to preserve the honorable military service of Joseph Frank Saeli.

 including Pearl Harbor, the Marshall Islands, submarine patrol in Tarawa Lagoon, Makin Island, Majuro, Saipan, and Eniwetok.

-is a lifetime member of our American Legion post, and still very active and fit at 88 yrs of age, Joe we Salute you for your service!
+a lifetime member of our American Legion post, we Salute you for your service!